geoboom/facemask-workshop/README.md

    - At **step 7**, choose "yes" when prompted "Do you wish the installer to initialize Anaconda3 by running conda init?".
 We'll need this for **step 11**.
    - At **step 11**, type `conda config --set auto_activate_base False` to prevent the conda base environment from being automatically activated each time you launch terminal.
 3. Wow, must've been a lot of steps and a lot of work :sweat:...
 BUT we're not yet done - we need to verify that your installation is working.
 Please restart (close and re-open) your terminal and run `conda activate base`.
 You should see a `(base)` pop up beside your name in terminal if your installation was successful.

-:tada::tada::tada: Congratulations, you've installed Anaconda! :tada::tada::tada:
+4. **Congratulations**, you've installed Anaconda! :tada::tada::tada:

 **Why is there a `(base)` beside my name?**